hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 analogues will do.
-Thus, we are led to imagine a "heterophenomenological arcade", offering a full range of non-human inner lives in the form of, say, VR immersion tanks. <!-- with haptic, olfactory and other -->
+Thus, we are led to imagine a "heterophenomenological arcade", offering a full range of non-human inner lives in the form of, say, full-body VR immersion tanks. <!-- with haptic, olfactory and other -->
 <!-- sensory feedback loops. -->

 To get a maximally faithful mirroring of an organism's IO, we could